-Please join us on November 7-8 for the first-ever Harvard Summit on Data-Smart Government, presented by the Civic Analytics Network (CAN), a peer group of leading Chief Data Officers from America’s largest cities working to advance the use of data analytics in municipal government.
+Please join us on November 7-8 for the first-ever Summit on Data-Smart Government at Harvard University, presented by the Civic Analytics Network (CAN), a peer group of leading Chief Data Officers from America’s largest cities working to advance the use of data analytics in municipal government.
 At the Summit, you will learn about the ways data is reshaping how cities across the country work and hear from expert speakers including CAN Director Stephen Goldsmith, author of The Responsive City and Director of Harvard’s Innovations in Government program.
 Conference participants will be able to take part in training and workshops to gather practical knowledge about how to transform city services and government through the use of data and attend sessions on topics including how cities can leverage data for public safety, mobility, inspections, and more.
 Details and additional speakers will be announced in the coming weeks.

 Space is limited, so be sure to register early!

 All sessions will take place at The Charles Hotel.
+Agenda is a draft and is subject to change.

 Tuesday, November 7, 2017